thedynamiclinker/sudocode/etc/group.md

 I've got guesses, but nothing I'd be comfortable sharing in a place like this.

-Only intuitions and mental constructions, after all.

-I haven't got a bit of hard evidence.
+Only intuitions, not a bit of hard evidence.

 Or maybe a bit.